tomtomwombat/fastbloom/README.md

 ### Runtime Performance

 #### SipHash
 Runtime comparison to other bloom filter crates (all using SipHash).
 Note, as number of items (input) increases, the accuracy of the bloom filter decreases.
+1000 random strings were used to test membership.
 > ![member](https://github.com/tomtomwombat/fastbloom/assets/45644087/9523cf6c-a0c5-46e0-854e-0d88a8f8ecf4)
 > ![non-member](https://github.com/tomtomwombat/fastbloom/assets/45644087/2a742235-3ecc-4b53-8430-901883bf8a95)

 #### Any Hash Goes
 The fastbloom-rs crate, (similarily named), uses xxhash, which faster than SipHash, so it is not fair to compare above.
 However, we can configure `fastbloom` to use similarly fast hash, ahash, and compare.
+1000 random strings were used to test membership.
 > ![member-fb](https://github.com/tomtomwombat/fastbloom/assets/45644087/f06ff60d-eaf4-416c-8af2-0db4622579a3)
 > ![non-member-fb](https://github.com/tomtomwombat/fastbloom/assets/45644087/50cf20ed-d062-4c31-bc12-18a8aff2a268)